pushkar/ud741-proj/README.md

 Files
 -----
 * part1.py - Start here.
-This will help you with solving the first part of your project.
+This is the template for the first part of your project.
+* part2.py - This is the template for the second part of your project.
+The movielens.py script provides helper functions to load the movielens dataset.

 Contributing
 ------------